A Simple Guide to DMAIC Phases, meaning, and useful examples

-Put in the simplest of terms, DMAIC is structured problem solving.
+Put in the simplest of terms, DMAIC is structured problem-solving.
 In Business, DMAIC is used for continuous improvement, that is, ongoing structured actions taken to improve processes.
-To improve quality, speed, efficiency, safety, customer experience, employee engagement, whatever we prioritize as most important to our customer, employees and business.
+To improve quality, speed, efficiency, safety, customer experience, and employee engagement, whatever we prioritize as most important to our customers, employees, and business.

-The DMAIC structure is a critical foundation to the success of improvement efforts mainly because of the discipline it instills; before we begin solving a problem, we need to understand it, to DEFINE the process, the customer and the problem.
+The DMAIC structure is a critical foundation for the success of improvement efforts mainly because of the discipline it instills; before we begin solving a problem, we need to understand it, to DEFINE the process, the customer, and the problem.
 We then understand and measure the problem or opportunity, and so on.

 Improvement using the DMAIC cycle allows us the time and space that we need to do each of these critical phases very well.
 Without this structure, you can imagine that most people would jump right to solutions without truly knowing what it is that should or could change.
 And many of these solutions that go into place do not have the expected impact and many times, in fact, they make things worse.
 DMAIC applies to all improvement projects, big or small, and in any type of process.

 Simple DMAIC Example